autistic-symposium/amm-arb-toolkit-py/README.md

 ## Getting trading prices for all the exchanges

-To get the current price for `WETH/DAI` in all the exchanges (e.g., as shown in [the projects' dashboards](https://v2.info.uniswap.org/pair/0xa478c2975ab1ea89e8196811f51a7b7ade33eb11)), run:
+To get the current price for `WETH/DAI` in all exchanges (e.g., as shown in [the projects' dashboards](https://v2.info.uniswap.org/pair/0xa478c2975ab1ea89e8196811f51a7b7ade33eb11)), run:

 ```bash